 Foreign athletes temporarily in the U.S. for sporting events are among the list of "exempt individuals" for counting their days of presence, but that's where the tax breaks end.
 Both foreign athletes and entertainers are subject to a flat 30 percent income tax withholding on all earnings during their stay, unless they have a really good tax lawyer who can navigate the IRS rules, which even the agency admits are "complex."

-For lots more information about tax exemptions and creative (but legal) tax deductions, check out the related HowStuffWorks articles on the next page.
+For lots more information about tax exemptions and creative (but legal) tax deductions, check out the related HowStuffWorks articles below.